Poltergeist/pandoc_resume/markdown/resume.md

 ----

-> "One of the basic rules of the universe
-> is that nothing is perfect
-> perfection simply doesn't exisit...\
-> without imperfection, neither
-> you nor I would exist."
+> "One of the basic rules of the universe is that nothing is perfect perfection simply doesn't exist... without imperfection, neither you nor I would exist."
 >
 > -- <cite>Stephen Hawking</cite>